-Recognize Accomplishments: The Office of Equity should recognize leading agencies that have made great strides to improve organizational culture, practices, and outcomes.
+The Office of Equity should recognize leaders in the enterprise and those who have made great strides to improve organizational culture, practices, and outcomes.
 These leaders are instrumental in inspiring and assisting other agencies, and the Office should provide space for them to share promising practices with others.

-Support Improvement through Transparency, Guidance, and Monitoring: The Office of Equity must have the authority to enforce standards and requirements.
+The Office of Equity must have the authority to enforce standards and requirements.
 It should assess each agency's performance and produce a report that details the agency's strengths and accomplishments, areas for continued improvement, and areas for corrective action.
-In response to these assessments, each agency must submit a plan and timeline for improvement, which includes: an acknowledgement of areas to address; a plan with action steps to address each area; and a timeline with milestones for progress checks.
-Reports and agency improvement plans should be posted online.
+In response to these assessments, each agency must submit a plan and timeline for improvement, which includes: an acknowledgement of areas to address; a plan with action steps to address each area; and a timeline with milestones for progress checks.20 agencies with the tools and need to implement practices assistance they more equitable